TheAIFramework/HPDSO22-Stockholm-Challenge/README.md

 Your task is to model the data in the following way
 1. create an undirected graph with edge-weights set to the number of trips.

+So if there are 21 trips from airport A to airport B, that will be the edge weight.
+Even if you can potentially do a walk across the graph from airports A -> B -> C, that does not mean you should add an extra edge from A -> C. To be overly clear, the "distance" in your resulting [distance matrix](https://en.wikipedia.org/wiki/Distance_matrix)) or [COO distance vector](https://en.wikipedia.org/wiki/Adjacency_list) should be the number of trips between airports.
+It has nothing to do with travel distance of airplanes.

-2. Perform hierarchical clustering on the graph distance matrix using mean distance similarity linkage.
+2. Perform hierarchical clustering on the graph using mean edge weight similarity linkage.

 Read more here: https://en.wikipedia.org/wiki/Hierarchical_clustering